sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 C:\Program Files\sailpoint
 ```

-You can find instructions on how to do this [here](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).
+You can find instructions on how to do so [here](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).
 You only need to do this the first time you install the CLI.

 After setting your environment variable, close all instances of your PowerShell